 HRIS stands for human resource information system.
-This is a wordy way of saying that it’s a tool to help keep employee data in order.
+Simply put, it’s a tool to help keep employee data in order.

-Think of it as using a combination of information technology and HR software to improve processes to achieve more goals and objectives in a HR department.
+Think of it as using a combination of information technology and HR software to improve processes to achieve more goals in a HR department.

-A HRIS, then, allows HR to streamline its policies and procedures electronically, in order to better fulfil its intended purpose.
+A HRIS, then, allows HR to streamline its policies and procedures electronically, in order to better fulfill its intended purpose.

 Another way of understanding a HRIS is to think about it as a simple software solution, akin to a BPM software tool.
 It allows businesses to gain advantages of electronic procedure management, such as automation, integration, and the optimization of all human resources, management, payroll, and accounting processes.

 By implementing a HRIS, companies can manage their HR budgets more effectively, because fewer resources will be required to complete the same proportion of work, simply due to the streamlined nature of HR software solutions.

 In most cases, utilizing a HRIS will also make it easier for HR management to make decisions, because having important data and information centralized in a single interface means that key factors and considerations can be viewed without unnecessary complications and delays.

 HRIS refer to any software system that is used to manage human resources information databases.
 Often, similar terms will appear, and may seem to be synonymous.